GDC-ConsumerEdge/parameter-store/examples/eps_to_csv/workflows/README.md

 4. If any drift is detected, Run `\sync-eps` command to generate the latest source_of_truth from EPS and commit to your source branch on the Pull Request.
 5. Because the pull_request is now synchronized, the [call_hydration_pipeline_full](./call_hydration_pipeline_full.yaml) workflow gets triggered and runs hydration.
 6. Based on the command run, the workflow will trigger, add an initial "eyes" reaction as acknowledgement.
-7. It then run the reusable workflow with the required parameters, and update the comment reaction based on the outcome.
+7. It then runs the reusable workflow with the required parameters, and update the comment reaction based on the outcome.
 8. Results/reports from the reusable workflow are posted as separate comments on the PR.

 **Prerequisites/Repository Variables:**